lino-framework/book/docs/specs/comments.rst

 .. class:: Comment

-    A **comment** is a short text which some user writes about some other database object.
+    A **comment** is a short text which some user writes about some database object.
 It has no recipient.

     .. attribute:: body

         The full body text of your comment.

-    .. attribute:: body_preview
+    .. attribute:: short_preview

         The first paragraph of your :attr:`body`.